Our Research

 A Home of her own

-In July 2019, we were delighted to co-launch a report with the Women’s Budget Group and Coventry Women’s Partnership titled A Home of her own, women and housing:
+In July 2019, we co-launched a report titled A Home of Her Own: Women and Housing with the Women’s Budget Group and Coventry Women’s Partnership.

 Read the full report here